shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Images.markdown

   _Additional Info_

-All the containers and images can be removed, but prove to be destructive,keeping this in mind, here are few commands that could remove images and containers:
+All the containers and images can be removed, but prove to be destructive,keeping this in mind, here are few commands that can remove images and containers:

 1. To stop all containers :